jeffAwesome/AxShorten/README.md

 AxShorten is based off a jquery plugin that i've used and contributed to, you can view that plugin at [jquery.shorten github](https://github.com/viralpatel/jquery.shorten "jquery.shorten")

-I was refactoring it because I needed specific functionality, less then the simple plugin gave.
-This was the result of that.
+I was refactoring it because I needed even less functionality then the current plugin.
+As I was refactoring I realized I could create a general purpose tool for me, and for anyone else who might need "less" when it came to shortening text.